-On March 1, 2016, Aequus and TRPL entered into the intellectual property assignment agreement (the "IP Assignment Agreement").
+On March 1, 2016, Aequus and TRPL entered into the IP Assignment Agreement.
 Pursuant to the terms of the IP Assignment Agreement, Aequus owns all patents and patent applications associated with AQS1301 Aripiprazole, AQS1302 Clobazam and AQS1303 Doxylamine / Pyridoxine.
-The Company's current patent portfolio includes three issued patents and ten published or pending patent applications in the North America, Europe and other jurisdictions worldwide for AQS1301 Aripiprazole, one provisional patent in the United States for AQS1302 Clobazam, and one provisional patent in the United States for AQS1303 Doxylamine / Pyridoxine.
+The Company's current patent portfolio includes one issued patent in eight jurisdictions and one additional published or pending patent application in North America, Europe and other jurisdictions worldwide for AQS1301 Aripiprazole, and one pending patent application in North America, Europe and other jurisdictions worldwide for AQS1303 Doxylamine / Pyridoxine.
 Aequus intends to file, when appropriate, additional patent applications with respect to inventions.
 However, because the patent positions of life sciences companies are highly uncertain and involve complex legal and factual questions, it is uncertain that any patents will be issued or that, if issued, they will be of commercial value.
 See "Risk Factors - Risks Related to Intellectual Property Rights".